Let’s be honest.

 You get sick and tired of being sick and tired and you want to break the pattern.

-You resolve to come up with a debt payoff plan and put every extra dime towards your credit cards, student loans, and whatever else.
+So you resolve to come up with a debt payoff plan and put every extra dime towards your debt.

 8. There Are Lots of Ways to Make Money